Alabama

 In Bullock County, there are many scenic areas and scenic places to visit.
 The English Pointer statue was unveiled in Union Springs, Alabama on February 21, 1996.
 It is an honorable tribute to the region’s upland-hunting bird dogs and the residents who were elected to the Field Trial Hall of Fame in Grand Junction, Tennessee.
 The monument is located at the corner of Prairie Street and Hardaway Avenue and is 8 feet tall.
 The south side of the monument is a granite pillar with the names of twelve people from the county.
 The north side of the pillar is a plaque that lists the donors and other local individuals who contributed money to the project.

-READ ABOUT: What to See in Alabama at Lee County - Tourist Attraction
+READ ABOUT: What to See in Alabama at Marshall County - Tourist Attractions

 While visiting the city of Birmingham, you’ll be able to visit the historic Bullock County museum to learn about the region’s history and culture.
 This area is known for its friendly people and great food.
 If you’re planning a vacation to this part of Alabama, you’ll never be bored.
 You’ll have a great time exploring the scenic areas and learning about the history of the county.